vinitvyas09/train-cnn-model/README.md

 This Convolutional Neural Network (CNN) model is designed for emotion classification on human faces.
 The architecture includes multiple convolutional layers followed by fully connected layers, trained from scratch on a Kaggle dataset containing 35,685 examples of 48x48 pixel grayscale images of faces.
 The model classifies seven emotions: angry, disgust, fear, happy, sad, neutral, and surprise.
 Training was conducted with accuracy and loss metrics monitored, resulting in a robust model suitable for various applications such as sentiment analysis and emotion detection systems.

+# Model
+If you want to use this model directly without running this code, or are interested in the output of this training, you can download the weights from my kaggle repo here: https://www.kaggle.com/models/vinitvyas09/cnn_model_emotion_classification.
+Note that this model has a size of around 31MB.

 # Usage
 The model can be used for emotion classification by loading the pre-trained weights and performing inference on new face images.
 Below is a code snippet demonstrating how to load and use the model: